 You should have an annual foot care visit, even if you do not have any diabetes foot complications.

 However, if you start to develop tingling in your feet, lose sensitivity in your feet, or experience other diabetes-related complications, you should start to see your diabetes foot care doctor every 2 to 3 months.

 There are some behaviors you should remember and adopt to help you prevent diabetes foot complications.
 They include:

 - Avoid walking with bare feet.

-- Have your doctor teach you how to cut your toenails straight across and keep your calluses shaved.
+- Have your doctor teach you how to cut your toenails straight across.

 - Wear white socks so you are more likely to detect an injury by seeing the blood on your sock.

 - Purchase and wear diabetes-specific shoes and/or inserts.
 See a pedorthist (a doctor who specializes in custom fitting therapeutic shoes) for the best fit.